The Difference Between a Good Leader and a Great Leader

 Vertical development is a much rarer form of development, but it can be transformational in widening our window of tolerance.

 Vertical development efforts are focused on elevating leaders’ ability to make meaning of their world in more cognitively and emotionally sophisticated ways.
-It, at a foundational level, involves improving our body’s stress-response system.
+It, at a foundational level, involves improving our body’s stress-response systems

 In my consulting, I have found that the best way to vertically develop is to focus on our “meaning makers,” or our mindsets.
-First, we need to awaken to our mindsets.
+First, we need to awaken our mindsets.
 Doing so will likely reveal areas where our window of tolerance is narrow.
 Next, we need to exercise our positive mindset neural connections.
-Mindset exercises is what expands our window of tolerance.
+Mindset exercises are what expand our window of tolerance.

 More HRDQ-U Blog Posts